uspdev/uspdev.github.io/pages/laravel-en.md

 <h3 id="final-obs">0.11 Final observations</h3>

-It is also recommended to install a code editor like Vscode, Vscodium, Atom...
+It is also recommended to install a code editor like VSCode, VSCodium, Atom...
 There are a lot of options, and you can choose the one that you like.

 Finally, to guide you through the entire process of preparing your development environment, you can watch the video tutorial that we prepared: